muffin87/helm-tutorial/part-04/README.md

 to point to the official website of an application.
 In addition to that, you can define links to `sources`.
-It can also very helpful to define maintainers of a chart, so you can contact that person in case of questions or improvements of a specific chart.
+It can also very helpful to define maintainers of a chart, so you can contact that person in case of questions or improvements to a specific chart.
 The `icon` is only important when you publish the chart to a web frontend which lets you browse charts.

 We will skip the `README.md` and the `values.yaml` for now.
 First let's jump into the `templates` folder and create the Kubernetes resources we need.
-At this point some basic Kubernetes knowledge kicks in.
+At this point some basic Kubernetes knowledge is of help.
 We know that Ghost is no stateless application (we need to store things).
 Therefore we choose a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) as a base and not a Deployment.
-The next question we need to answer is, should other services or users access Ghost.
+The next question we need to answer is: should other services or users access Ghost?
 Since it's a blog software, I think we can answer this with YES.
 Users should be able to access Ghost.
 So we need at least a Service object and in most cases also an Ingress object.